Showing tag results for

 Merchants Millpond State Park in Gates County in northeastern North Carolina is a natural paradise that is known as a perfect place for a picnic or a relaxing canoe paddle.
 But watch out for big eyes in the water, because Merchants Millpond is the northernmost home of the American alligator.
 The park contains one of the state’s rarest ecological communities.
 Massive cypress and gum trees covered with Spanish moss form a canopy for the dark waters of the millpond, which is a wilderness sanctuary for wetland wildlife.
 This area is supposed to be too far north for alligators, but they have been spotted in the millpond for several years.
 Visitors to the park can enjoy a variety of activities including canoeing, fishing and hiking as well as accessible campsites and picnic facilities.
 The millpond also is a popular stop on a scenic drive of the region.

 Waterfalls are one of the most popular sites for visitors in Western North Carolina.
 There are nearly 350 waterfalls across the state, and more than 250 in Transylvania County alone.
 Known as the Land of Waterfalls, this easily accessible area also offers visitors quaint towns like Brevard and is known as a hiking and biking mecca.
 Encompassing parts of the Pisgah and Nantahala national forests, DuPont State Forest and Gorges State Park, natural adventure abounds in this area.
 Water plays a large role in everything here, from the classic family attraction of take a tour of the waterfall and sites used for extensive filming.
-North Carolina has a scenic byway dedicated to waterfalls and Transylvania County even offers an interactive waterfall guide to assist visitors in enjoying as many waterfalls as possible.
+North Carolina has a scenic byway dedicated to waterfalls and Transylvania County even offers a waterfall guide to assist visitors in enjoying as many waterfalls as possible.
 Visitors are encouraged to use caution and obey the rules as waterfalls are as powerful as they are beautiful.

 Imagine world-class whitewater rapids that can increase or decrease at your request.
 Visitors to the U.S. National Whitewater Center in Charlotte can live that experience at the largest manmade whitewater channel system in the world and the only outdoor recreation center of its size and kind.
 The USNWC’s multiple-channel, customized whitewater river combined with its mountain-biking and running trails, climbing center, ropes courses, ziplines and canopy tour make it the world’s premier outdoor recreation and environmental education center.
 Located just outside Charlotte near Interstate 85 and set on the banks of the Catawba River, it is a U.S. Olympic Training Site that provides outdoor recreation for rafting and paddling enthusiasts of all abilities.
 The USNWC also features a variety of events throughout the year as well as dining and group activities.